A Massive Scale Semantic Similarity Dataset of Historical English: Introduction

-To construct \dataset, we digitize front pages of off-copyright newspaper page scans, localizing and OCRing individual content regions like headlines and articles.
+To construct \dataset, we digitize front pages of off-copyright local newspapers, localizing and OCRing individual content regions like headlines and articles.
 The headlines, bylines, and article texts that form full articles span multiple bounding boxes - often arranged with complex layouts - and we associate them using a model that combines layout information and language understanding \cite{liu2019roberta}.
-Then, we use neural methods from \cite{silcock2023noise} to accurately predict which articles come from the same underlying source, in the presence of noise and abridgement.

-\dataset allows us to leverage the collective writings of many thousands of local editors across the U.S., spanning much of the 20th century, to create a massive, high-quality dataset that captures semantic similarity across time.
-The dataset contains 393,635,650 positive semantic similarity pairs, spanning the period between 1920 and 1989 and covering 49 of the 50 states (Figure \ref{fig:dates}).
-The dataset could be significantly expanded by extending the pipeline to interior newspaper pages, which also published extensive syndicated content.
-We do not do so at this time, as the dataset is already massive.
+Then, we use neural methods from \cite{silcock2023noise} to accurately predict which articles come from the same underlying source, in the presence of noise and abridgement. \dataset allows us to leverage the collective writings of many thousands of local editors across the U.S., spanning much of the 20th century, to create a massive, high-quality semantic similarity dataset. \dataset captures semantic similarity with minimal noise, as positive pairs summarize the same underlying texts.

-Relative to existing datasets, \dataset is very large, covering a vast array of topics.
-This makes it useful generally speaking for semantic similarity pre-training.
-It also covers a long period of time, making it a rich training data source for the study of historical texts and semantic change.
-It captures semantic similarity directly, as the positive pairs summarize the same underlying texts.